An Interpretation of Socrates

 • knowledge about ethical matters is knowledge of good and bad

-• desires are beliefs about good and bad (= Socratic Intellectualism)
+• Socratic Intellectualism is true (desires are beliefs about good and bad)

 When Socrates "tests" his interlocutors for virtue in their souls by questioning them about what the virtues of character are, what he ultimately wants to help them know is what is good and what is bad in the various circumstances a human being faces as he lives his life.

-Socrates, then, focuses on eliminating confusion about the definitions of the virtues of character because this is a first step, but his project is bigger.
-He is pushing toward knowledge of good and bad as the control we need to live the life it most benefits us to live.
+This shows that Socrates focuses on eliminating confusion about the definitions of the virtues of character because this is a first step in a much bigger project.
+He is pushing toward knowledge of what is good and what is bad.
+This provides the control we need to live the life it most benefits us to live, and the first step is eliminating our confusion about the definitions.

-If Plato reaches this is the understanding of Socrates, then we can expect him in subsequent dialogues to consider whether Socratic intellectualism is true and to focus less on the definitions of the virtues of character and more on what is good and what is bad.
+If Plato reaches this understanding of Socrates, then we can expect him in subsequent dialogues to consider whether Socratic intellectualism is true and to focus less on the definitions of the virtues of character and more on what in fact is good and what is bad.

-This in fact is what happens in the middle dialogues.
+This in fact is exactly what happens in the middle dialogues we will consider.

-In the Republic, as I mentioned, one of the questions under discussion is one we have seen Socrates try to answer: how the soul functions and what its virtue is.
+In the Republic, one of the questions under discussion is one we have seen Socrates try to answer: how the soul functions and what its virtue is.
 Now, however, Plato uses the character to give answers to these questions the historical Socrates did not give.